maxgaurav/indexeddb-orm/README.md

 ```

 ### Syncing
 Sync actions allow syncing of new data and returns the updated record back.
-It is best choice to use when you want to map a record through an API or other service.
+It is the best choice when you want to map a record through an API or other service.

 All Syncing actions can update the **syncOn** column if **SyncColumn** in migration of table schema is set to true.
 You can override the default column name using **SyncColumnName** attribute.
 column name using **

 #### Sync
 The **sync** action syncs at the primary key.
-By default it deep merges the data passed on but by providing the third parameter
+By default, it deep merges the data passed on but by providing the third parameter
 as false you can completely replace the data.

 ```javascript